Will Iran be able to normalize ties with the West in 2022? | DW | 30.12.2021

 The efforts helped the world powers to strike the JCPOA deal with Iran toward the end of Obama's second term.

-However, Obama lacked sufficient political capital to permanently alter the US' Iran strategy.
+However, Obama lacked sufficient political capital to permanently alter the US strategy toward Iran.

 In 2016 — after the signing of the nuclear agreement — he extended the 1996 Iran sanctions act for another 10 years.

-His successor Donald Trump then unilaterally pulled out of the deal, despite attempts by the international community to prevent the US withdrawal.
+His successor, Donald Trump, then unilaterally pulled out of the deal, despite attempts by the international community to prevent the US withdrawal, and his own government's repeated certifications that Iran was sticking to the rules of the agreement.

 Efforts by the other signatories to the agreement, like the European Union, to salvage the deal with guaranteed economic benefits for Iran, also failed.